Solar Electric

 Resources on the Web

-Learn About Solar: Mass Clean Energy Center
+Learn About Solar Electricity: Mass Clean Energy Center

-Good and comprehensive overview of solar technology, finding an installer, financing, installation options, and how solar incentives work. | |
+Good and comprehensive overview of solar electricity technology - benefits of solar, determining if your roof is good for solar, finding an installer, financing, and how solar incentives work. |

 PV Watts: Estimate Your Home's Solar Potential